smastrom/vue-use-active-scroll/README.md

 <p>...</p>
 ```

-And your links will look like:
+And your nav links will look like:

 ```html
 <a href="#introduction">Introduction</a>